SLoMo: A General System for Legged Robot Motion Imitation from Casual Videos: Abstract

 \section{Abstract}

-We present SLoMo: a first-of-its-kind framework for transferring skilled motions from casually captured ``in the wild" video footage of humans and animals to legged robots.
-SLoMo works in three stages: 1) synthesize a physically plausible reconstructed key-point trajectory from monocular videos; 2) optimize a dynamically feasible reference trajectory for the robot offline that includes body and foot motion, as well as contact sequences that closely tracks the key points; 3) track the reference trajectory online using a general-purpose model-predictive controller on robot hardware.
-Traditional motion imitation for legged motor skills often requires expert animators, collaborative demonstrations, and/or expensive motion capture equipment, all of which limits scalability.
-Instead, SLoMo only relies on easy-to-obtain monocular video footage, readily available in online repositories such as YouTube.
+We present SLoMo: a first-of-its-kind framework for transferring skilled motions from casually captured ``in-the-wild" video footage of humans and animals to legged robots.
+SLoMo works in three stages: 1) synthesize a physically plausible reconstructed key-point trajectory from monocular videos; 2) optimize a dynamically feasible reference trajectory for the robot offline that includes body and foot motion, as well as a contact sequence that closely tracks the key points; 3) track the reference trajectory online using a general-purpose model-predictive controller on robot hardware.
+Traditional motion imitation for legged motor skills often requires expert animators, collaborative demonstrations, and/or expensive motion-capture equipment, all of which limit scalability.
+Instead, SLoMo only relies on easy-to-obtain videos, readily available in online repositories like YouTube.
 It converts videos into motion primitives that can be executed reliably by real-world robots.
 We demonstrate our approach by transferring the motions of cats, dogs, and humans to example robots including a quadruped (on hardware) and a humanoid (in simulation).
-To the best knowledge of the authors, this is the first attempt at a general-purpose motion transfer framework that imitates animal and human motions on legged robots directly from casual videos without artificial markers or labels.
+Videos are available at \href{https://slomo-www.github.io/website}{https://slomo-www.github.io/website}. \diff{ }